 Lompoc is a city in Santa Barbara County.
 The city was incorporated in 1888.
 The population was 42,434 at the 2010 census.

 Prior to the European settlements, the area around Lompoc was inhabited by the Chumash.
-The name of the city is derived from a Chumash word “Lum Poc” that means “stagnant waters” or “lagoon.”
+The name of the city is derived from a Chumash word “Lum Poc” which means “stagnant waters” or “lagoon.”

 Located close to Vandenberg Air Force Base is the Federal Correctional Institution.
 This is a low security facility for male inmates.

-Today, the city of Lompoc is dubbed “The City of Arts and Flowers” and is also becoming known for its local wines after the movie Sideways was filmed in.
+Today, the city of Lompoc is dubbed “The City of Arts and Flowers” and is also becoming known for its local wines after the movie Sideways was filmed.